Production of Spin-Polarized Molecular Beams via Microwave or Infrared Rotational Excitation: Spin-polarization dynamics in HD, DT, O 2 , NO, N 2 O, 13 CO, and H 2 S 2

-Carbon-13 monoxide (\textsuperscript{13}CO) has the simplest hyperfine interaction structure of all molecules discussed in this work, involving only the interaction between the nuclear spin $I=1/2$ and the rotational angular momentum $J$.
-The nuclear spin-rotation constant is provided in~\cite{klapper2000}.
-Figure~\ref{figpump}(iii) illustrates a potential excitation scheme to achieve high nuclear polarization for the molecule.
-The system is initially excited from the ground state $\left\vert 0 \, 0 \right\rangle$ to the $\left\vert 1 \, 1 \right\rangle$ state (see Fig.~\ref{figpump}(iii)(a)).
-After a free evolution of $10.2$~{\textmu}s (see Fig.~\ref{figbio}(iii)), the nuclear polarization reaches $8/9$, as shown in Fig.~\ref{figpump}(iii)(b).
+Carbon-13 monoxide (\textsuperscript{13}CO) exhibits the simplest hyperfine structure among the molecules considered in this work.
+Its interaction is limited to the coupling between the nuclear spin $\mathbf{I}$ (with $I=1/2$) and the rotational angular momentum $\mathbf{J}$.
+The corresponding nuclear spin-rotation constant has been experimentally determined to be $32.63$~kHz~\cite{klapper2000}.
+Figure~\ref{fig7} illustrates a potential excitation scheme to achieve high nuclear polarization for the molecule.
+The system is initially excited from the ground state $\left\vert 0 \, 0 \right\rangle$ to $\left\vert 1 \, 1 \right\rangle$ with an electric dipole (E1) transition at $\sim 2.7$~mm~\cite{klapper2000}, as shown in Fig.~\ref{fig7}(a).
+After a free evolution of $10.2$~{\textmu}s (see Fig.~\ref{fig8}(a)), the nuclear polarization reaches $8/9$, as shown in Fig.~\ref{fig7}(b).
 At this point, the populations of the $\left\vert 1 \, 0 \right\rangle$ and $\left\vert 1 \, 1 \right\rangle$ states are $4/9$ and $5/9$, respectively.
-Next, the $\left\vert 1 \, 0 \right\rangle$ state is de-excited, transferring $4/9$ of the total population to the ground state $\left\vert 0 \, 0 \right\rangle$ (see Fig.~\ref{figpump}(iii)(c)).
+Next, the $\left\vert 1 \, 0 \right\rangle$ state is de-excited, transferring $4/9$ of the total population to the ground state $\left\vert 0 \, 0 \right\rangle$ (see Fig.~\ref{fig7}(c)).
 Since the ground state exhibits no hyperfine beating, it retains its $100\%$ nuclear polarization.
-Allowing the system to evolve for an additional $10.2$~{\textmu}s results in population redistribution among the $J=1$ states, as illustrated in Fig.~\ref{figpump}(iii)(d).
+Allowing the system to evolve for an additional $10.2$~{\textmu}s results in population redistribution among the $J=1$ states, as illustrated in Fig.~\ref{fig7}(d).
 These states exhibit a nuclear polarization of $44/45$.
 Considering the fully nuclear-spin-polarized population of the ground state, the average nuclear polarization across the molecule reaches $80/81$.